-- ◆ VLAN ID ID of configured VLAN (1-4094). - VLAN Name Name of the VLAN (1 to 32 characters). - ◆ Status Enables or disables the specified VLAN.
+- VLAN ID ID of configured VLAN (1-4094). - VLAN Name Name of the VLAN (1 to 32 characters). - Status Enables or disables the specified VLAN. - L3 Interface Sets the interface to support Layer 3 configuration, and reserves memory space required to maintain additional information about this interface type.
+This parameter must be enabled before you can assign an IP address to a VLAN (see "Setting the Switch's IP Address (IP Version 4)" on page 604).

-- ◆ VLAN ID ID of configured VLAN. - ◆ VLAN Name Name of the VLAN. - ◆ Status Operational status of configured VLAN. - ◆ Remote VLAN Shows if RSPAN is enabled on this VLAN (see "Configuring Remote Port Mirroring" on page 108).
+- VLAN ID ID of configured VLAN. - VLAN Name Name of the VLAN. - Status Operational status of configured VLAN. - Remote VLAN Shows if RSPAN is enabled on this VLAN (see "Configuring Remote Port Mirroring" on page 104). - L3 Interface Shows if the interface supports Layer 3 configuration.